svrana/fusilly/README.md

-Fusilly is a task runner written in Python built to support the build steps of python programs written in a 'messy monorepo', where a move to Bazel or Pants was not immediately feasible.
+Fusilly is a task runner written in Python built to support the build steps of python programs written in a 'messy monorepo', where a move to Bazel or Pants is not immediately feasible.

 ## Goals